GATB/gatb-core/README.md

 Core library of the Genome Analysis Tool Box.

-This is a mirror of the main Gforge git repository, it is auto-updated every hour.
+This git repository resides at two locations:
+ * Inria GForge (main)
+ * Github (mirror of the GForge repository)

+The Github repository is auto-updated every hour using `push --mirror`.
+(Hence don't push to Github, commits will be discarded.
+Push to Gforge instead)